nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.9.
 Redoing your previous command

 Now, what if you mistakenly performed an `undo` command?
-Workbook can help you to redo your changes after performing an undesirable `undo` command!
-Workbook will reverse the previous `undo` command and restore itself to the version before that!
+Workbook can help you to redo your changes after performing an undesirable `undo` command and restore itself to the version before that!

 WorkBook keeps track of all your previous <em>undoable</em> commands and its current version, allowing the `redo` command to be performed as many times to reverse the